Why Invest in Christchurch Property?

 The supply side is also pressured with building consents over the last few years being at just 50% of the level required to satisfy annual demand nationally, leaving a residual demand overhang that is yet to be satisfied.
 However, the government is committed to rebuilding New Zealand’s second largest city, giving us the best medium term demand profile in the country.

-Despite the seismic and economic turmoils, property prices have remained steady in Christchurch since 2007.
-Over the last 40 years, despite recessions, global pandemics, price freezes, Asian crises, share market crashes and a global financial meltdown, the average Christchurch house price has increased from $11,000 in 1971 to around $330,000 today - a 3,000% increase.
+Despite the seismic and economic turmoil, property prices have continued to increase in Christchurch.
+Over the last 40 years, despite recessions, global pandemics, price freezes, Asian crises, share market crashes and a global financial meltdown, the average Christchurch house price has increased from $11,000 in 1971 to over $440,000 in August 2013 - a 4,000% increase.

 With notable economists predicting low interest rates for the foreseeable future, as a medium to long term investment, property offers good returns for relatively low outlay due to financial leverage opportunities.
 As an added bonus, you’ll be able to sleep at night knowing your investment is protected by the EQC scheme, and should be less volatile than the share market.